-The competitive environment is described by three parameters: the intensity of competition, consumers' awareness of security risks, and firms' business model.
-Competition is measured by market structure (we contrast monopoly and duopoly) and the degree of substitutability among products (i.e. the transportation cost in a Hotelling framework with exogenous locations).
-Consumers' awareness is captured by the share of consumers who can observe the security of each firm.
-In practice, consumer's awareness is likely to vary depending on which market we consider.
-In a B2C market, while final consumers may be aware of the use of encryption techniques for messaging or payment applications, they are probably less informed about the risks associated with different products than the IT departments of large companies in a B2B context (for instance when it comes to choosing a cloud provider).
-We introduce consumer heterogeneity by assuming that a share of consumers are naive and ignore security aspects.
-Finally, we distinguish between firms whose business model consists in selling a product, and who thus have to choose a price (e.g., cloud providers), and firms that have other means of monetizing users (e.g., advertising-supported platforms or firms that sell consumers' data), and therefore seek to maximize demand.
+tition, consumers' awareness of security risks, and firms' business model.
+Competition is measured by market structure (we contrast monopoly and duopoly) and the degree of substitutability among products.
+We allow for varying levels of consumer awareness, from the case where most consumers are naive about security to the opposite extreme where consumers are quite savvy (e.g., when IT departments of major corporations are procuring enterprise IT systems).
+Finally, we distinguish between firms whose business model consists in selling a product, and who thus have to choose a price (e.g., cloud service providers), and firms that have other means of monetizing users (e.g., advertising-supported platforms or firms that sell consumers' data), and therefore seek to maximize demand.
 We call the former the pricing regime and the latter the advertising regime.